-With Halloween this weekend, the public is reminded that a City of Victoria Fireworks Bylaw [PDF - 167 KB] prohibits the sale, possession or discharge of fireworks.
-The use of fireworks can result in property damage, injuries, pet stress, and an increase in nuisance calls to emergency service agencies.
+The public is reminded that the sale, possession or discharge of fireworks is prohibited in the City of Victoria.
+The use of fireworks can result in property damage, injuries, pet stress, and an increase in calls to emergency service agencies.

 Halloween is a fun and spooky time of year.
 Below are some tips to keep children safe during trick-or-treating and to prevent fires in the home.

 - To prevent tripping, do not choose costumes that are billowing, long or have trailing fabric.